simdipo/Darey.io_devops/SHELL_SCRIPTING_PROJECT/Shell_Scripting.md

 step 4: save your file

-step 5:Run the command sudo chmod +x user-input.sh this makes the file executable
+step 5:  Run the command sudo chmod +x user-input.sh this makes the file executable

 step 6: Run the script using the command. `user-input.sh`